August Burns Red: Guardians and Leveler: 10th Anniversary Edition (2019–2021)

 On June 14, 2019, the band released a remixed version of Constellations for the album's 10-year anniversary, once again via Solid State Records.

 In 2019, the band embarked on the Constellations 10th Anniversary World Tour spanning from June 21 to December.
 The band will tour North America over the summer, go to Australia in October, and finish the tour in Europe in November and December.

 On December 13, 2019, the band released an instrumental edition of Phantom Anthem.

 On February 6, 2020, August Burns Red released their first single, "Defender", from their upcoming ninth studio album, Guardians, which was scheduled to be released on April 3, 2020, after which they were slated to embark on a full North American tour in support of Killswitch Engage.
 On February 26, the band released the second single of the album titled "Bones".
 On March 26, a week before the album release, the band released their third single "Paramount".
 The album debuted at No. 53 on the Billboard 200 chart.
 On December 15, the band released their cover of System of a Down's "Chop Suey!" on streaming music services.

 For the 10th anniversary of the album Leveler, the band re-recorded it with guest musicians, alternate tunings, and new guitar solos.
 The anniversary edition was released on May 21, 2021, through the band's own label, ABR Records.
 On April 21, the same day as the announcement of the 10th anniversary edition, the band released a new version of "Poor Millionaire" featuring guest vocals from Ryan Kirby of Fit for a King.
 On May 6, they released a new version of "Pangaea", that features a guest guitar solo from Misha Mansoor of Periphery, as the second single from the 10th anniversary edition.
 On October 14, 2021, the band released a new song entitled "Vengeance".
-On March 25, 2022, the band announced that they had parted ways with Fearless Records and signed with SharpTone Records while also revealing that they were working on their ninth studio album with a teaser shared online.
-On November 1, the band announced their tenth studio album, Death Below, which was released on March 24, 2023.
-At the same time, they revealed the album cover and the track list.
-On November 3, the band released the first single "Ancestry" featuring Jesse Leach of Killswitch Engage and its corresponding music video.
-On January 25, 2023, the band unveiled the second single "Backfire" along with a music video.
-On February 22, one month before the album release, the band published the third single "Reckoning" featuring Spencer Chamberlain of Underoath along with an accompanying music video.
-On April 10, 2024, the band re-released the song "The Cleansing" from the Death Below album featuring Lorna Shore vocalist Will Ramos.
-The band would then release a new single titled "Exhumed" on September 13, 2024.